Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 - Drivers: These are the LGV commuting trips which represent resident drivers.

 Both commuting segments are calculated as productions and attractions, these methodologies have been split into two flowcharts below, one for each type of trip end.
+More details on the commuting methodology is given in section 4 of Ian Williams' technical note [[2](#references)].

 ![LGV commuting attractions trip ends methodology - flowchart](doc/images/LGV_methodology-Commuting-Attractions.png "LGV commuting attractions trip ends methodology - flowchart")